-CausesThe majority of sore throats are caused by viruses, most commonly a cold or flu virus.
-A viral sore throat will usually get better by itself, and has a low likelihood of complications.
+Sore throats are often associated with a viral infection like colds and flu, and may develop into tonsillitis.
+A viral sore throat will usually get better by itself and has a low likelihood of complications.

-Although many types of bacteria can cause throat infections, Streptococcus, or strep, is the most common cause of bacterial sore throat.
+Although many types of bacteria can cause throat infections, Streptococcus, or strep, is the most common.

 Strep throat is contagious.
 It is spread by close contact with an infected person, often by inhaling airborne droplets from an infected person's coughs and sneezes.
 It can also be spread through shared food or drinks.